 …So it’s not surprising that we have developed an easier means of complaining.

-Glassdoor is full of people who complain, and people who complain tend to be the.
+Glassdoor is full of people who complain, and people who complain tend to be the least successful in life.
 So please take it with a grain of salt.
 Of course, there is certainly truth to what people say and you should use it as a starting point.

 If you find that there is something that people are consistently saying about the company on Glassdoor, then write it down.
 When you meet with the CEO or hiring manager, ask them very directly about Glassdoor comments and watch their reaction.
 Give them a chance to answer.